Banjo-Kazooie (video game): Origins

 The origins of Banjo-Kazooie can be traced back to Project Dream, a cancelled video game developed by Rare's Donkey Kong Country 2: Diddy's Kong Quest (1995) team for the Super Nintendo Entertainment System.
 Inspired by Japanese role-playing games and LucasArts adventure games, Dream was developed for 16 months and starred a boy who got into trouble with a group of pirates.
-The game used Rare's Advanced Computer Modeling (ACM) graphics technology, first used in Donkey Kong Country (1994), to an advanced level."
+The game used Rare's Advanced Computer Modelling (ACM) graphics technology, first used in Donkey Kong Country (1994), to an advanced level."
 It involved the layering of several sprites to provide depth, achieved with "hundreds of thousands of pounds worth of rendering equipment.
-As development progressed, the boy was considered by the developers to be generic; thus he was replaced by a rabbit for "two or three days," then a bear who wore a backpack, sneakers, and cap.
+As development progressed, the boy was considered by the developers to be generic; thus he was replaced by a rabbit for "two or three days," then a bear who wore a backpack, trainers and cap.
 The bear eventually became Banjo.

 Because the introduction of the Nintendo 64 made the ACM technology obsolete, Rare decided to transition the development of the game to that console.
 When this occurred, the Nintendo 64 was still known as the Ultra 64.
 The console was also not powerful enough to generate the amount of sprites the ACM technology required, so the graphics were now run by a "pseudo-3D" engine.
 The project proved to be too ambitious for the developers, who felt the game was not fun.
 More than a year into the project, out of desperation "like the end wasn't in sight," the project switched from Dream to a Donkey Kong Country-esque 2.5D side-scrolling platformer, with more depth and range of movement than a typical 2D platformer.
 It was given the names 2.5-D Banjo and Kazoo.